Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Theta -positive representations

 \section{\texorpdfstring{$\Theta$}{Theta}-positive representations}

 The notion of a $\Theta$-positive representation is a generalization of Lusztig's total positivity condition in \cite{Lu} and applies for real semisimple Lie groups which are not necessarily split.
 At the same time, it generalizes important properties of maximality for Hermitian Lie groups as those were illustrated in \cite{BIW}, while its significance in higher-rank Teichm\"{u}ller theory is already apparent from the results in \cite{GW} or \cite{GLW}.
-We present the notion here along with detailed examples; for further reference on $\Theta$-positive representations we direct the reader to the original resources \cite{GW}, \cite{GW22}, \cite{GLW}.
+We present the notion here along with detailed examples in the following subsections; for further reference on $\Theta$-positive representations we direct the reader to the original resources \cite{GW}, \cite{GW22}, \cite{GLW}.
 Explicit computations are presented in the next sections which can provide a great help to familiarize with the following objects.

-The Cartan subalgebra, the root space, and the space of positive roots are defined in \Cref{app:Lietheory}.
+Background on Lie theory, including the Cartan subalgebra, the root space, Levi and parabolic subalgebras, can be found in \Cref{app:Lietheory}.
 The definition of a $\Theta$-positive structure for a real semisimple Lie group $G$ is given pertaining to properties of the Lie algebra of parabolic subgroups $P_{\Theta}<G$ defined by a subset of simple positive roots $\Theta \subset \Delta $.
 In these terms, let us start by considering a real semisimple Lie group $G$ with finite center and let $\mathfrak{g}$ denote the Lie algebra of $G$.
 Let $K$ be a maximal compact subgroup of $G$, $\mathfrak{k}$ be its Lie algebra and ${\mathfrak{k}}^\perp$ be the orthogonal complement of $\mathfrak{k}$ with respect to the Killing form.
 Furthermore, let $\mathfrak{a}$ be a maximal abelian Cartan subspace of ${\mathfrak{k}}^\perp$ and denote by $\Sigma = \Sigma(\mathfrak{g},\mathfrak{a})$ the system of restricted roots.
 Lastly, choose $\Delta \subset \Sigma$ a set of simple roots and let $\Sigma^{+}$ denote the set of positive roots with respect to $\Delta$.

 Now, let $\Theta \subset \Delta $ be any subset of simple roots ($\Theta$ can be empty).
 Let $\Sigma _{\Theta }^{+}={{\Sigma }^{+}}\setminus \mathrm{Span}\left( \Delta \setminus \Theta \right)$ and let